A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: A short tutorial on frequentist and Bayesian multiple comparisons A short tutorial on frequentist and Bayesian multiple comparisons

 }

 Another useful statement to derive from the posterior distribution is the probability that the difference between \(\mu_X\) and \(\mu_Y\) is of no practical consequence.
-If \(\delta\) is the value below which the difference is of no practical consequence, then the value of \(P(|mu_X - mu_Y| < \delta | M, X, Y)\) is the probability that there is no important difference between \(\mu_X\) and \(\mu_Y\).
-The value \(\delta\) in Bayesian analysis is called \textbf{region of practical equivalence} or \textbf{ROPE}.
-Differences smaller than the ROPE are considered as differences that do not matter for practical purposes.
+If \(\delta\) is the value below which the difference is considered as insignificant, then the value of \(P(|\mu_X - \mu_Y| < \delta | M, X, Y)\) represents the probability that there is no important difference between \(\mu_X\) and \(\mu_Y\).
+In Bayesian analysis, the value \(\delta\) is referred to as the \textbf{region of practical equivalence (ROPE)}.
+Differences smaller than the ROPE are considered to be of no practical significance.

 \hypertarget{mcmc-and-convergence}{